krystalnzekwe/bookharvest_pipeline/README.md

 Securely connect Python to PostgreSQL using environment variables.
 Load the DataFrame into an existing PostgreSQL table.
 ## 3. Technologies Used
-Python for programming
+Python for programming,
-Requests for HTTP requests
+Requests for HTTP requests,
-BeautifulSoup for HTML parsing
+BeautifulSoup for HTML parsing,
-Pandas for Data manipulation
+Pandas for Data manipulation,
-python-dotenv for configuration
+python-dotenv for configuration,
-SQLAlchemy for Database toolkit psycopg2 for PostgreSQL driver
+SQLAlchemy for Database toolkit, psycopg2 for PostgreSQL driver,
-PostgreSQl for Database
+PostgreSQl for Database and
 VS Code/Jupyter for development
 ## 4. Data Extraction Process
 The scraper first requests the catalogue page and checks the HTTP status code.
 BeautifulSoup then identifies each book using the article element with class product_pod.
 For every book card, the script extracts the title from the image alt attribute, the price from p.price_color, the rating from the star-rating class, and availability from p.instock.availability.